Privacy Policy

 - Shopify store name and store email address

-- Shopify identifiers necessary to operate the App (e.g., shop ID, access tokens/credentials where applicable)
+- Shopify identifiers necessary to operate the App (e.g., shop ID, access tokens where applicable)

 - Support communications (content you provide via support chat, contact form, or email)